PavelVesely/t-digest/README.md

     $ mvn clean install

 Possibly, one can skip running the unit tests using `-DskipTests=true`.

+To generate all required data to reproduce all plots and tables in the paper, run the following script in the `core/` directory (see below for generating the plots):

+    $ ./RunAllExperiments.sh

+Alternatively, one can run all experiments one by one, with a possibility to adjust parameters.
 Before running any of the aforementioned three experiments, we need to modify the CLASSPATH variable for Java:

     $ export CLASSPATH="$CLASSPATH:./target/classes:./target/test-classes:./target/classes/org/apache/datasketches/req/ReqSketch:../../datasketches/target/classes:../../../.m2/repository/org/apache/datasketches/datasketches-java/1.3.0-incubating/datasketches-java-1.3.0-incubating.jar"